 9.2 Quantification of drug response by counting spheroids

 (i).
 Observe the treated cells and non-treated cells using fluorescence microscope and photograph cells every day.
-Quantification of the spheroid formation in different experimental groups and compare the spheroid-forming ability of the cell cultures under different drug concentrations.
+Quantify the spheroid formation in different experimental groups and compare the spheroid-forming ability of the cell cultures under different drug concentrations.

 Note: The spheroid tends to appear from 5~7 days after the co-culture.
 Drug effect will become notable at that time point.